ivop/8x8-fonts/README.md

 * pc - IBM PC and compatibles CGA/MGA/EGA/VGA ROM fonts (only 8x8).
 256 characters.
 * zx - ZX Spectrum ROM fonts, zx-origins, and other fonts.
 64 or 96 characters.

-The [ttf](ttf) subdirectory contains a Makefile to batch-convert most of these fonts to TrueType with the help of [retrofont](https://github.com/jfjlaros/retrofont).
+The [ttf](ttf) subdirectory contains a Makefile to batch-convert most of these fonts to TrueType with the help of [retrofont](https://github.com/jfjlaros/retrofont) by Jeroen Laros.